julien-nc/phonetrack/README.md

 * make a session public and share it via a public link.
 Positions are not visible in web logging page "publicWebLog" for private sessions.
 * import/export a session in GPX format (one file with one track by device).
 * display session statistics
-* filter points (any criterias combination)
+* filter points
-* reserve a device name to make sure only authorized user can log with this name
+* [reserve a device name](https://gitlab.com/eneiluj/phonetrack-oc/wikis/userdoc#device-name-reservation) to make sure only authorized user can log with this name
 * toggle session auto export (daily/weekly/monthly)

 Public page works like main page except there is only one session displayed and there is no need to be logged in.